-We also have in the past agreed, and may in the future agree, to take on additional risk for worker classification, privacy, security, work product, payments, or other matters for mid-market, larger enterprise, and global account clients, or to other terms that are unfavorable to us in order to secure a client's business or increase its spend, as discussed further in the risk factors titled "There may be adverse tax, legal, and other consequences if the contractor classification or employment status of freelancers that use our platform is challenged."
+We also have in the past agreed, and may in the future agree, to take on additional risk for worker classification, privacy, security, work product, payments, or other matters for larger enterprise, global account, and mid-market clients, or to other terms that are less favorable to us in order to secure a client's business or increase its spend, as discussed further in the risk factors titled "There may be adverse tax, legal, and other consequences if the contractor classification or employment status of freelancers that use our platform is challenged."
 All these factors can add further risk and expenses to business conducted with these clients even after a successful sale.